Offering Free Shipping on eBay Does NOT Increase Your Profits!

 Sure, buyers love free shipping, there's no denying that.
 However, they don't love it as much as eBay does, and that's because eBay makes money when sellers offer free shipping.

-How exactly? eBay encourages offering free shipping.
-And because most sellers will increase the price of the item to offset the cost of shipping, eBay collects a fatter Final Value Fee on each sale.
+eBay encourages offering free shipping.
+Because most sellers will increase the price of the item to offset the cost of shipping, eBay collects a fatter Final Value Fee on each sale.

-Anyway, just because eBay encourages free shipping, it doesn't mean it won't increase yourprofits, so allow me to explain myself a little further.
+But just because eBay encourages free shipping, it doesn't mean it will increase your profits.
+Allow me to explain myself a little further.

 Doing the Math

-If I were to sell a pair of slippers for $9.99 on a fixed price listing, and charge the buyer an additional $3 for shipping, I would pay $1.69 in eBay fees, and get $8.30 in the hand.
+If I were to sell a pair of slippers for $9.99 on a fixed price listing and charge the buyer an additional $3 for shipping, I would pay $1.69 in eBay fees and get $8.30 in hand.

-Whereas, if I want to offer free shipping and include the cost of shipping in the listing price and sell the slippers for $12.99, I would pay $2.05 in eBay fees, and get $7.94 in the hand.
+If I want to offer free shipping and include the cost of shipping in the listing price, selling the slippers for $12.99, I would pay $2.05 in eBay fees and get $7.94 in hand.

 The Pro Free Shipping Argument